mrdvince/penlight/README.md

-# Penlight
+# penlight

-A micro library for tensor stuff on OpenCL using ArrayFire backend.
+a micro library for tensor stuff on opencl using arrayfire backend.

-> Trying some OpenCL stuff on a "PyTorch" like thing (basically stealing with no idea what am doing).
+> trying some opencl stuff on a "pytorch" like thing (basically stealing with no idea what am doing).

-## Running
+## running

 ```bash
 git clone --recursive git@github.com:mrdvince/penlight.git

 ```

-Then
+then

 ```bash
 c++ -O3 -Wall -shared -std=c++11 -fPIC $(python3-config --includes) -Iextern/pybind11/include bindings.cpp -o bindings$(python3-config --extension-suffix)
 ```

-Probably going to switch to cmake.
+probably going to switch to cmake.